 Flu shot vs nasal spray: Which is more effective?

-In its guidelines for the 2018-2019 flu season, the American Academy of Pediatrics (AAP) said the injectable vaccine was the better option for children over the needle-free flu nasal spray.
+In its guidelines for the 2018-2019 flu season, the AAP said the injectable vaccine was the better option for children over the needle-free flu nasal spray.
 However, in their updated guidelines for the 2021-2022 flu season, the CDC and AAP do not state a preference between the flu shot versus the nasal flu vaccine.
-These recommendations remain the same for the 2022-2023 flu season.
+These recommendations remain the same for the 2023-2024 flu season.

-"In past years, the injectable form was preferred due to better protection, but this flu season, the flu mist has an equal preference with the injectable vaccine," says Preeti Sharma, M.D., a pulmonologist at Children's Health℠ and Associate Professor at UT Southwestern.
-"Still, in many cases, the flu nasal mist is not the best choice, especially for people with a history of lung diseases, or for anyone who is immunocompromised."
+"In past years, the injectable form was preferred due to better protection, but over the last few flu seasons, the nasal spray vaccine has an equal preference with the injectable vaccine," Dr. Sharma says.
+"While the nasal flu mist is effective, it might not be the best option for patients with lung disease or who are immunocompromised."

 Parents should talk to their pediatrician about which flu vaccine is recommended for their child.
 Children must be 2 years of age or older to receive the nasal spray vaccine.
 The flu nasal spray is not recommended for anyone with chronic lung problems like asthma or cystic fibrosis, for children taking certain medications or for anyone with a compromised immune system.
 The CDC also notes that nasal congestion may limit the ability of the vaccine to reach the nasal lining.